-Many people use medical marijuana to combat anxiety.
+Many people use medical cannabis to combat anxiety.
 Carbannoids like CBD and THC produce their therapeutic effect by working through the endocarbannoid system receptors in the brain to disrupt the strong connection between the two centers thereby reducing the high anxiety stressors.
 CBD studies have shown it is beneficial at all dosing levels.
 THC, on the other hand, is helpful at lower doses but causes anxiety at higher doses.
 THC also leads to tolerance under regular use which leads to a reduction in its benefits.

 If you seek a sleep aid, you want to look for special strains that affect sleep such as Indica, Sativa, or hybrids of the two.
-You want a strain of marijuana that has more THC.
-THC is what causes marijuana users to get drowsy.
-Be aware that research makes it clear that marijuana changes the sleep cycle.
+You want a strain of cannabis that has more THC.
+THC is what causes cannabis users to get drowsy.
+Be aware that research makes it clear that cannabis changes the sleep cycle.
 The question is whether that change is always for the better.
 THC interrupts the REM dream cycle which can be good for people with nightmares.
 On the other hand, the brain does most of its repair work during sleep.
 You will want to discuss the issue with your physician.

 To learn more about cannabis and sports, read the March 2019 article in HealthEuropa.eu entitled “Cannabis in sport: a friend or foe?”